 For Beginners learning to code

 Motivation, advice and how-to

-- If you are trying to get someone to start with programming(including yourself) then you should try Scratch The Cat from MIT out.
-Hands down it IS the best introduction to programming that I have seen so far.
+- If you are trying to get someone to start with programming(including yourself) then you should try out Scratch The Cat from MIT.
+This is THE best introduction to programming that I have seen so far.